George Floyd's daughter, 6, says she misses him: 'Dad changed the world'

 Floyd was killed on Memorial Day while police were arresting him over a suspected counterfeit $20 bill.

 In a now-viral video capturing his last moments, Floyd can be heard screaming "I can't breathe" over and over even as the officer, Derek Chauvin, continued to kneel on his neck.
 Several other officers stood by watching but did not intervene.
-All four officers have lost their jobs while Chauvin has subsequently been charged with 3rd degree murder and manslaughter.
+All four officers have lost their jobs while Chauvin has subsequently been charged with 3rd-degree murder and manslaughter.

 SON OF RETIRED POLICE OFFICER KILLED IN ST. LOUIS LOOTING HAS MESSAGE FOR PERSON WHO PULLED TRIGGER